wopsononock/orcidProfile-1/README.md

 **NOTE: Please ensure you're using the correct branch.
 Use the [master branch](https://github.com/asmecher/orcidProfile/tree/master) for OJS 3.0, and the [ojs-dev-2_4 branch](https://github.com/asmecher/orcidProfile/tree/ojs-dev-2_4) for OJS 2.4.x.**

-Plugin for PKP user profiles (tested with OJS 2.x)
+Plugin for PKP user profiles (for OJS 3.x)

 Copyright © 2015-2016 University of Pittsburgh
 <br />Copyright © 2014-2016 Simon Fraser University Library